j4w8n/supakit/README.md

 - `sb-provider-refresh-token`
 - `sb-<crypto.randomUUID()>-csrf`

 `sb-<supabase_project_id>-auth-token`, or your custom storage key, is updated after the `INITIAL_SESSION`, `SIGNED_IN`, `SIGNED_OUT`, `TOKEN_REFRESHED`, and `USER_UPDATED` events.
 The provider cookies will only be set after the initial `SIGNED_IN` event, and will need to be refreshed and updated by you.
-The csrf cookie is a session cookie, used to help secure the `/supakit` endpoint for cookie storage; and you may notice more than one.
+The csrf cookie is a session cookie, used to help secure the `/supakit/cookie` endpoint for cookie storage; and you may notice more than one.

 Setting httpOnly cookies is done by making route requests to the server, then returning a response with the `set-cookie` header.
 These requests are handled programmatically by Supakit.
 There is no need for you to create routes for this purpose.

-Supakit maintains a session cache inside it's custom `CookieStorage`.
+Supakit maintains a session cache inside it's custom `CookieStorage` for the Supabase load client.
 When retrieving a user session, for a call like `supabase.auth.getSession()` for example, Supakit will return the cached response as long as the session is not `null`; saving a trip to the server.

-> Supakit uses the special, programmed routes `/supakit` and `/supakitCSRF` to handle cookies.
+> Supakit uses the special, programmed routes `/supakit/cookie` and `/supakit/csrf` to handle cookies.
 Therefore, you should not have a top-level route with the same name (not that anyone would, but).

 #### httpOnly Cookie Exception
 Because Supakit uses secure httpOnly cookie storage: setting, getting, and deleting the session requires a request to the server.
 This causes a delay between sending the request, receiving the response, and finally setting the cookie in the browser.
 This can cause a timing issue after a user logs in for the first time; specifically if you have callback code for `supabaseAuthStateChange()`.
 To work around this, Supakit will set a non-httpOnly cookie which expires in 5 seconds.
 This allows any callback, or other affected, code to send the temporary cookie `sb-temp-session` to the server, so that the server will know someone is logged in.
 This cookie exists in the browser, until it's closed; but once it has expired, it cannot be accessed via XSS attacks.

-For the same reasons, Supakit will also set a non-httpOnly cookie of `sb-<crypto.randomUUID()>-csrf`; to help with CSRF protection during an initial page load or refresh.

 #### Cookie Options
 You can set your own options by passing in an object of `SecureCookieOptions` plus `name` for a custom cookie storage key.
 Whatever you pass in will be merged with the defaults - overriding when appropriate.

-This is the third parameter for `createBrowserClient` and fourth parameter for `createServerClient`.
+This is the fourth parameter for `createSupabaseLoadClient`.

 Type:
 ```ts